denisboo/guides/OpenWrt as NAS device.md

 guide.

-> **_Tip:_** If your Router B is behind another router (eg. ISP provided), then you must open and forward port `10000` from this ISP router to your Router B local IP address (be it WAN or LAN one from Router B's perspective).
+> **_Tip:_** If your Router B is behind another router (eg. ISP provided), then you must open and forward port `10000` from this router to your Router B local IP address (be it WAN or LAN one from Router B's perspective).
 Also, if your dynamic IP address changes and the connection is lost for longer time, the only way for WireGuard client on the other end to be aware of new the IP address your